MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/network-management/qos/enabling-qos-for-devices-that-are-not-based-on-windows.md

     Get-CsMediaConfiguration

-Assuming you have not made any changes to your media configuration settings you should get back information similar to this:
+Assuming you have not made any changes to your media configuration settings, you should get back information similar to this:

     Identity                          : Global
     EnableQoS                         : False